NuGet/docs.microsoft.com-nuget/docs/Consume-Packages/ProjectJson-Intro.md

-# NuGet 3.0, .NET and project.json
+# An Introduction to project.json

 NuGet 3.0 introduces two new client concepts